hashicorp/terraform/website/docs/registry/providers/publishing.html.md

 # Publishing Providers

-Anyone can publish and share a provider by signing into the Registry using their GitHub account and following a few easy steps.
+Anyone can publish and share a provider by signing into the Registry using their GitHub account and following a few additional steps.

 This page describes how to prepare a [Terraform Provider](/docs/plugins/provider.html) for publishing, and how to publish a prepared provider using the Registry's interface.